BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 A [Uniform Resource Identifier](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) (URI) is a web technology that uses unique prefixes to identify anything.
 This can be real-world objects, websites, information, etc.

-Bitcoin leverages this technology when dealing with payment requests.
+Bitcoin uses this technology when dealing with payment requests.
 The technical details about how this is done is detailed in [BIP 21](https://bips.xyz/21).
 But essentially bitcoin payment requests use a `bitcoin:` URI scheme to identify and help applications manage bitcoin payment requests.

 This scheme is extensible and allows for the addition of other useful meta data that give more context to a payment request.
 This includes things like an amount, labels, messages, and other useful data.
 It also allows more than one type of payment request format to be included in a payment request.
 We explore this in the next section on unified payment requests.